 Thus, Chitragupta is believed to be the creation from the belly of Lord Brahma.
 Thus, Chitragupta is the divine incarnation in human form, he works in close assistance with Lord Yama and keeps an account of all human beings on earth and judges them after their death.

 Prominent in the Bhagalpur district of Bihar, the Bihula Festival is popularly celebrated in the eastern part of the state.
 The Hindu Goddess Manasa is worshipped as a part of this festival to protect the devotees family.
 The Bihula Festival is observed mainly during the month of August and celebrates the brilliant Manjusha Art, which is as magnificent as any other art forms found in Bihar.

 This religious Hindu festival is celebrated in the whole country along with the state of Bihar.
 This auspicious day is observed to mark the birth of Lord Rama.
-The people of Bihar celebrate this sacred festival by observing fasts and observing prayers in his honor.
+The people of Bihar celebrate this sacred festival by observing fasts and prayers in his honour.
 In the states of Bihar and Uttar Pradesh early morning rituals marks this sacred ceremony.
 During this festival the people of Bihar sing and chant the name of Lord Rama.
-The devotees indeed have a highly colorful ceremony to mark the beginning of the wedding celebrations.
+The devotees indeed have a highly colourful ceremony to mark the beginning of the wedding celebrations.

-This festival is celebrated in the month of Sawan or in the month of August in the Mithilanchal of Bihar with much exuberance and veneration.
+One of the most important festivals is a month long ritual observation in Bihar, that is the Shravani Mela which is held annually in the Hindu month of Shravan.
+It is celebrated in the Mithilanchal of Bihar with much exuberance and veneration.
 This festival of Bihar carries a special message with itself and teaches how to blend together both religion and tradition in regular life.